PingOne Advanced Identity Cloud

 • The resource owner authenticates to obtain an SSO token.

-• The subject client relies on Implied Consent being enabled (default) in the Identity Cloud admin UI under Applications > Client ID > Sign On > Advanced settings > Authentication.
+• The subject client relies on Implied Consent being enabled (default) in the Advanced Identity Cloud admin UI under Applications > Client ID > Sign On > Advanced settings > Authentication.
 It assumes the resource owner grants the client access.

 • The subject client requests the authorization code and exchanges it for an access token.
 Your script sets the may_act claim in the access token.